thetakingsissue-lang/asset-review-tool/ai-compliance-checker-system-architecture-v4.md

 - Supabase client for database operations
 - Modal component for add/edit forms
 - Textarea with monospace font for guidelines editing
+- File upload with preview for reference images

 ---